-- Create and develop a devised piece of drama from stimulus material. - Performance of this devised piece or design realisation for this performance. - Analyse and evaluate the devising process and performance in a portfolio.
+- Create and develop a devised piece of drama from stimulus material. - Performance of this devised piece or design realisation for this performance. - Analyse and evaluate the devising process and performance in a portfolio and written evaluation.

 Component 2.
 Performance from a text.
 Coursework (20%)